ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 | WORD+ || MEAS || Q* || M || WORD* || and || WORD+ || to || Q* || M || WORD+

-This template recognizes sentences that compare two similar objects, two views of an object, or an object and features inside it.
-For instance:

-| "The lower trachea measures 14 x 8 mm on expiratory imaging and
-| 16 x 17 mm on inspiratory imaging."
-|
-| "The largest porta hepatis lymph node measures 1.6 cm in short axis and
-| 2.6 cm in long axis."

 **8. Carina**

 This is a special case template for sentences involving endotracheal tubes and distances relative to the carina.
 An example sentence:

-| "Endotracheal tube is in standard position about 5 cm above the carina."
+"Endotracheal tube is in standard position about 5 cm above the carina."

 Dependency Parse Analysis